Infant Occupational Therapy and Lactation in Charleston, WV

 Typically 75-90 minutes.
 Please try to be on time and have intake paperwork completed.

-If you are seeking lactation support, appointments may take longer.
+If you are seeking lactation support, appointments may be longer.
 Please let us know when scheduling.

 What should I bring to my appointment?